ibm-cloud-docs/discovery-data/domain.md

     The CSV file must be in UTF-8 encoding format and must meet the following requirements:

     -   The format must be `text,label`.
 The `text` is the example text, and the `label` is the category name.

+        Add complete sentences as text entries.
+Do not include any blank lines in the CSV file.

         You can add more `label` columns if you need to apply more than one label to the sentence in the `text` column.
 For example, `text,label,label`.
     -   The file must have at least two columns with no header.